infinum/frontend-handbook/React/Testing/User actions.md

 - **`hover(element)`**: Simulates a hover event over a given element.
 - **`dblClick(element)`**: Simulates a double-click event on a given element.
 - **`clear(element)`**: Clears the content of an input field.
+- *See all available methods [here](https://testing-library.com/docs/user-event/convenience)*

+### Await

+`userEvent` methods return a Promise.
+The use of `await` in conjunction with `userEvent` often has to do with asynchronous behavior and updates in React.

 ## Examples